rstacruz/safe-async/Readme.md

  * It ensures proper error propagation.

+ * Ensures that errors are proper `Error` objects.

  * It makes your function work with async callbacks or promises with no extra code.

+ * Works for Node.js and the browser.

  * It's pretty damn small (~70loc).